ivanvaladares/Node-Suggestive-Search/README.md

 ```

-Load the JSON from file with your own poperties names
+Load the JSON from file with your properties names
 ```javascript

 nss.loadJson("Items.json", "utf8", "itemId", "itemName", "keywords").then(